Assasinphoenix/pyqt5-tutorial/pushbutton.rst

 =======
 Example
 =======
-Below is an example of an PushButton:
+Below is an example of a PushButton:

 .. literalinclude:: _examples/pushbutton.py